-With all these formalities out of the way, I lead you down the hallowed halls of my top 5 favourite Pokémon from generation 1.
+With all these formalities out of the way, I lead you down the hallowed halls of my top 5 favourite Pokémon from Red, Blue and Yellow.
 You may not be able to catch ‘em all on your journey, but do yourself a favour – at least try to nab these guys.

 For starters, it had a lofty base special statistic of 135, allowing it to sponge up magical techniques just as well as it dished them out.
 When special attack and special defence had a bitter divorce in gen 2, poor old Alakazam was left crippled.
 Though its offensive ability remained at 135, its special defence tumbled down to a conservative 85.

 Its lacking physical defence was quickly improved with the move Reflect.
 In later games, the technique would halve damage for the whole team for five turns, but in RBY?
 That sucker was for Alakazam and Alakazam only.
 We’re talking doubled defence with no crummy turn limit.
 It would set that shield up, cackle its wizardy laugh (I always assumed it was a wizard) and lay waste to its hapless foes.